PhD Student in Computer Science & Computational Modeling of Health Trajectories in Chronic and Long-Term Conditions (Breast Cancer) *OPEN*

 • Other information for consideration, e.g., portfolio, GitHub repository links

-• Full contact details (name, full affiliation, and email) of 3 relevant referees
+• Full contact details (name, full affiliation, and email) of three relevant referees

 The University of Geneva is committed to creating an inclusive work environment with a diverse workforce.
 All qualified applicants will receive consideration for employment without regard to race, religion, gender, sexual orientation, national origin, disability, or age.